 For more details, go here: WordPress For Beginners Guide

 All written tutorials on WPCompendium.org are free.
 The WordPress video tutorials can be accessed for a very low fee by downloading the WPTrainMe PRO edition of the plugin.
 Together, the written and video tutorials and plugin form a comprehensive and well-organized WordPress step-by-step training system for beginners that addresses all of the challenges we’ve described above.

-The Ultimate Step-By-Step Guide For WordPress Beginners – Audience
+The Ultimate Step-By-Step Guide About WordPress For Beginners – Audience

 Our WordPress tutorials are designed specifically for non-technical users and businesses who want to have complete control of their web presence.